The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Introduction

 Digital survey platforms have become essential tools in participatory research with various different tools available across different domains~\cite{wright2017}.
 Many provide survey logic capabilities, typically allowing researchers to define conditional branching or skipping questions based on respondent answers.
 Many platforms also offer dynamic content features where responses can be piped into later questions, allowing basic personalization of the questionnaire experience.
 Despite this, most mainstream survey platforms still follow a mostly linear, predefined flow.
 The branching logic is usually limited to conditions based on previous responses within the survey itself.
 Truly context-aware or externally adaptive workflows remain rare.
 Recent analyses highlight that popular survey services "lack usable mechanisms for seamlessly importing participants' data from other systems"~\cite{velykoivanenko2024surveysystem}.
 Although several platforms can preload known information or trigger minor follow-ups, there is limited support for dynamically incorporating external context, such as real-time sensor data, environmental conditions, or personal digital data into the survey logic during execution.

-The CASE framework introduces a new approach within digital survey methodology, designed to overcome these limitations through an innovative approach to survey design and execution.
+CASE addresses these limitations through an event-driven architecture where surveys respond dynamically to multiple inputs rather than following predetermined paths.
 Unlike conventional survey tools that rely on static branching logic, CASE implements an event-driven architecture that enables dynamic and context-aware workflows.
 Rather than treating surveys as fixed sequences of questions, CASE models them as responsive systems that can adjust in real time based on multiple inputs, such as participant responses, temporal conditions (even ensuring minimal time distances to validate triggers), external data, or changes in user state.
-The state of a participant is persistently tracked by the platform and can be updated by the same triggers that influence the progression of the survey.
-This allows flows to diverge or iterate based on real-time conditions and makes CASE well suited for longitudinal studies and research scenarios where flexibility and contextual awareness are important.
+CASE tracks each participant's state continuously.
+The same triggers that advance a survey, like a submitted response, a timer event, or external data, can also update participant state.
+Survey flows can therefore diverge or iterate based on real-time conditions, making CASE suitable for longitudinal studies where context matters.

 The practical value of CASE has been demonstrated through deployment in many different real-world scenarios.
 This shows that beyond its conceptual flexibility, CASE is grounded in real-world design needs, shaped by practical demands such as privacy, security, scalability, and long-term maintainability.
 During development, we prioritized not only advanced functionality, but also sustainability in deployment.
 The framework is designed to be reliably operated across diverse institutional and infrastructural settings.